BIOGRAPHY

 Every piece is a original sculpture, created by hand in her garden studio.
 Annie starts by building an armature from recycled card.
 This is then followed by the meticulous process of layering paper pulp over the base, adding her unique style of textural relief.

-Annie has previously collaborated and been commissioned by brands and instituations, including Selfridges, London Design Fair, Margate House Hotel, Glassette, Atelier100, Narchie, Domenica Marland, Felt Collections, Studio 2LG, Pagemasters, Deptford X, San Mei Gallery, London Centre for Book Arts, Makers Made and The Museum of the Home.
+Annie has previously collaborated with and been commissioned by brands and institutions, including Selfridges, London Design Fair, Margate House Hotel, Glassette, Atelier100, Narchie, Domenica Marland, Felt Collections, Studio 2LG, Pagemasters, Deptford X, San Mei Gallery, London Centre for Book Arts, Makers Made and The Museum of the Home.

 EDUCATION